legacy-vault/framework/go/http_server/ReadMe.md

 The Framework provides an Application with an HTTP Server.
 The Framework has the following Features:
+  -	Support for Command Line Arguments (used for Configuration);
+  -	Support for an external Configuration File (used for additional Functionality Units);
   -	Application Initialization and Finalization are divided into Steps;
   -	Main Parameters are easily configurable using the Constants;
   -	Different Exit Codes for different Failures;